 The school provides a safe environment for all.
 Schools within the Archdiocese participate in the ADAPP anti-bullying curriculum annually.
 Verbal, internet, telephone, or written threats made against the physical or emotional well-being of any individual are taken seriously.
 Students making such threats, even in jest, face appropriate disciplinary action including suspension or expulsion.
 The principal investigates all complaints of harassment/bullying.
-Students determined to have been involved in harassing/bullying behavior are subject to detention, suspension, or expulsion and, where appropriate, will be referred for counseling services and/or to the local authorities.
+Students involved in harassing/bullying behavior are subject to detention, suspension, or expulsion and, where appropriate, will be referred for counseling services and/or to the local authorities.
+If you believe that your child is being harassed/bullied, please notify the principal immediately.